What are Longevity Goals?

 For some people, this might mean you have a large reserve fund you can dip into to pay for everything.
 For other people, it might mean having relatives you can move in with.
 Everyone’s situation is different, and there’s no right strategy for dealing with longevity issues.
 You need to decide what works for you.

 Your financial plan needs to account for all of these possibilities.
 We don’t know what will happen in the future, but we can at least make educated guesses about the possible outcomes.
-You don’t know how long you are going to live or what your later years will look like, but you know that you will need to provide for them.
-The goal is to be comfortable that you will have the resources to handle whatever challenges come your way.
+You don’t know how long you will live or what your later years will look like, but you know you must provide for them.
+The goal is to be comfortable and have the resources to handle whatever challenges come your way.

 McLean Asset Management Corporation (MAMC) is a SEC registered investment adviser.
 The content of this publication reflects the views of McLean Asset Management Corporation (MAMC) and sources deemed by MAMC to be reliable.
 There are many different interpretations of investment statistics and many different ideas about how to best use them.
 Past performance is not indicative of future performance.
 The information provided is for educational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy or sell securities.
 There are no warranties, expressed or implied, as to accuracy, completeness, or results obtained from any information on this presentation.
 Indexes are not available for direct investment.
 All investments involve risk.